cpopp/XBee3-MicroPython-INA219/README.md

 # XBee3 MicroPython INA219

-This project has some instructions and code for wiring up an INA219 current and voltage sensing chip with an XBee3 with MicroPython and filesystem support.
+This project has instructions and code for wiring up an INA219 current and voltage sensing chip with an XBee3 with MicroPython and filesystem support.

 Specifically this project uses a Digi XBee Cellular LTE Cat 1 Verizon development